manuelAlvarezMarban/MonitorWindowsEventsApp/README.md

 # MonitorWindowsEventsApp
-Multi-thread app for real-time monitoring Windows Events of N hosts and information sending by RSyslog protocol to any final server.
+Multi-thread app for Windows Events real-time monitoring of N hosts and information sending by UDP and RSyslog protocol to server.

 The app uses the PyWin modules for integrating Python and Windows in order to get Windows Events logs of all established hosts, a Queue manager takes care of sending this information with UDP messages by RSyslog protocol (RFC 5424) to any final server or log collector you may have for BI or data exploitation.